lbeder/slowkey/README.md

 - Only perform derivation for `secret3.dat`
 - Continue the daisy-chain process normally

+**Tips for using fast-forward mode:**

+- Always use the same output encryption key that was used when creating the output files
+- Fast-forward mode is most useful when you need to re-run a daisy-chain with modified parameters (e.g., different iteration count) but want to skip already-completed derivations
+- If you change the derivation parameters (iterations, length, algorithm parameters), fast-forward will still work, but the derived keys from fast-forwarded steps will have been computed with the old parameters
+- Fast-forward mode checks each output file sequentially - if one file is missing or fails to decrypt, derivation will proceed normally for that and all subsequent secrets files
+- To force a fresh derivation, simply delete the output files you want to re-derive before running with `--fast-forward`
+- The tool will display messages indicating when it finds existing output files and when it successfully fast-forwards past a derivation

+**Important notes:**

-**Note:** Fast-forward mode requires `--output-dir` to be specified.
-If decryption of an existing output file fails (e.g., wrong key), the tool will panic with an error message.
+- Fast-forward mode requires `--output-dir` to be specified
+- If decryption of an existing output file fails (e.g., wrong key), the tool will panic with an error message
+- The secrets file must still be decrypted even when fast-forwarding (to get salt/password for the next iteration's key), but the actual derivation step is skipped
+- Fast-forwarded steps still require the correct decryption key for the secrets file (the key derived from the previous step)

 ### Checkpoints